yzz9048/MCDFA/README.md

-# CDFA
+# MCDFA

 # For now, only the core code is displayed and the complete code is coming soon.

-We have provided the backbone of CDFA (backbone.py) and the diffusion process (gaussian_diffusion.py) here.
+We have provided the backbone of MCDFA (backbone.py) and the diffusion process (gaussian_diffusion.py) here.

 # Datasets